MageMCU/Numerics/Algebra/README.md

 ## ***root folder***

-- platformio.ini        (Updated 20221221: please review this document for platform configuration while testing the code.)
+- platformio.ini        (Please review this document for platform configuration while testing the code.)

 ## ***Notes***

 - The MainMan folder - *main.cpp* - has all the testing functions for each class.
-The exception is the *TestTimeNMR.h*.
-Please study *main.cpp*, *TestTimeNMR.h* and *TimeNMR.h*.
-This uses Arduino's *Loop()* function and it is presently **not actice** or it has been commented-out.
-- As of 20221221, the *TestTimeNMR.h* - TESTS-completed...
-- As of 20221222, the *MiscMath.h* - TESTS-completed
+The exception is the *LinearMap.h*.
-- As of 20230102, the *LinearMap.h* - as of yet, there is no testing...
+- As of 20230102, the *LinearMap.h* - as of yet, there is no testing except in the *Simplified-Joystick-Uno-L298N* Repository.